cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_data_pipeline_files_valhall/README.md

 your own modifications.
 You should then update the `selected_modules_and_packages:` section in your `config.[env].yaml` file to install the module.

+### Note:
-`NOTE: Using Cognite Functions to run workloads will be limited by the underlying resources in the cloud provider functions.
+Using Cognite Functions to run workloads will be limited by the underlying resources in the cloud provider functions.
-Hence processing many P&ID documents will not be optimal in a CDF function since it will time out and fail.`
+Hence processing many P&ID documents will not be optimal in a CDF function since it will time out and fail.
+One solution for this is to do the initial one-time job locally and let the function deal with all new and updated files.

+### Warning:
+...

 See [Using Templates](https://developer.cognite.com/sdks/toolkit/templates)